1863 Assistant Director, Student Employment

 GENERAL FUNCTION

-The Assistant Director of Student Employment Services provides leadership and direction for the Student Employment Services.
-The Assistant Director, Student Employment Services monitors all aspects of the daily operations, assesses the effectiveness of programs, policies, and procedures, supervises staff and student personnel, monitors the student employment budget, and manages federal work study campus-based aid as well as affiliated work study programs.
+The Assistant Director, Student Employment provides leadership and direction for Student Employment Services.
+The Assistant Director, Student Employment monitors all aspects of the daily operations, assesses the effectiveness and development of programs, policies, and procedures, supervises staff and student personnel, monitors the student employment budget, works in partnership with other campus departments and offices and manages federal work study campus-based aid as well as affiliated work study programs.

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience: Three years of professional experience in higher education or a related field is required.
+Experience: At least three years of professional experience in higher education or a related field is required.
 Supervisory experience or experience coordinating the work of employees is required.
 Aptitude for balancing multiple projects with strong organization, time management, and prioritization skills are required.
-Must be a self-starter and comfortable working in a busy, deadline-oriented office.
+Must be a self-starter, comfortable working in a busy and deadline-oriented office.
 Computer literacy and technical aptitude are required.
 Experience in human resources, economic development or employer relations is preferred.
 Knowledge of Banner management system is preferred.

 Skills: Strong verbal and written communication skills are required.
 Leadership, interpersonal, human resource management, problem solving, and public speaking skills are required.
 Organizational, management, and fiscal management skills required.
 The ability to clearly communicate ideas, facts, and abstract concepts to people who represent all constituencies of the University is required.
 The ability to research and remain current on issues, trends and regulations in student employment is required.
 The ability to organize, plan, coordinate, and direct activities designed to promote the employment success of students is required.
 The ability to collect, analyze, and interpret data is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.